10 News: Morning news

 Ten originally aired a late morning news program from 1980 until cost-cutting measures led to its axing ten years later.
 It was revived in 1994 and presented by David Johnston from the Melbourne newsroom.
 From 1994–2000 and August – December 2005, Ten Morning News would air after the successful Good Morning Australia with Bert Newton.
 In 1996, Jason Cameron took over as presenter for the next four years until production was moved to 10's Pyrmont news centre in Sydney, where the bulletin was hosted by Tracey Spicer and Natarsha Belling.
 In 2004, the bulletin briefly moved to midday (then called Ten News at Noon) to compete against the Australian Broadcasting Corporation's own World at Noon – a decision which proved unpopular.

 In 2007, after Tracey Spicer left the network the previous year, Natarsha Belling became the face of the bulletin and continued the role right through to the start of 2012.

-During 2010 and 2011, the bulletin aired for one hour at 9am, before The Circle.
-The bulletin was retired with the launch of Breakfast but returned upon the axing of The Circle in late August 2012, this time airing at 10am on weekdays, presented by Ron Wilson.
+During 2010 and 2011, the bulletin aired for one hour at 9 am, before The Circle.
+The bulletin was retired with the launch of Breakfast but returned upon the axing of The Circle in late August 2012, this time airing at 10 am on weekdays, presented by Ron Wilson.

 Ten Morning News was axed again on Friday 30 November 2012, marking the final full-length national news to be presented by Ron Wilson after 33 years with Network 10.
 A morning news bulletin was again revived on 4 November 2013 with the launch of Ten Eyewitness News: Morning, anchored by Matt Doran with sports presenter Scott Mackinnon and weather presenter Amanda Jason.

 Another round of cost-cutting measures led to the morning news being axed again on Friday 23 May 2014, alongside Wake Up and the early and late news bulletins.

+Afternoon news

+10 News: Afternoon was a half-hour bulletin that aired weekdays at 3:30 pm, presented from the network's Sydney studios by Narelda Jacobs with sport presenter Tara Rushton and weather presenter Josh Holt.
+The bulletin launched on Monday 29 January 2024.
+Fill-in presenters for the bulletin included Ursula Heger, Hugh Riminton, Kate Freebairn, Amanda Hart and Angela Bishop.

+On 9 December 2025, it was announced that the bulletin would not return in 2026.